alfred-jayaprakash/kke-solutions/git/Setup-From-Scratch.md

 # GIT Setup from Scratch
 ## Introduction
 The task involves the following steps:
-* Create a bare GIT repo and setting up an update hook that prevents direct pushes to master
+1. Create a bare GIT repo
+2. setting up an update hook that prevents direct pushes to master
-* Clone this repo
+3. Clone this repo in to another directory
-* Create a new branch
+4. Create a new branch and switch to this branch
-* Commit a file in to this local branch and push to remote
+5. Commit a file in to this new local branch and push the change to remote
-* Lastly, attempt to push the local master to remote repo
+6. Lastly, create a new local `master` branch and try to push the local master to remote repo

 ## Solution
 * SSH to the required server i.e. `ssh natasha@ststor01`